-The evaluation of the student's performance is conducted collectively by the advisory committee, based on a satisfactory completion of the quality of the written report and oral presentation of the non-thesis project.
+The evaluation of the student's performance is conducted by the major professor (and the other faculty member if one is part of the advisory committee), based on a satisfactory completion of the quality of the non-thesis project.
 If the student project is assessed as unsatisfactory, the student will be given one opportunity to correct the deficiencies and resubmit and/or re-present the work.
 Students who still fail on their second attempt will be dropped from the program.